Ibbe321/ibbe321/README.md

 # ibbe321
  programmering
-I'm [Your Name], a [Your Role/Title] passionate about [Your Interests].
+I'm Ibbe, a [Your Role/Title] passionate about [Your Interests].
 Welcome to my GitHub profile!

 ## About Me